bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Getting-Comfortable-With-Python-.md

 Note: the characters are " " (space), \\\\t (tab), \\\\n (newline), \\\\r (return), \\\\x0b (unicode line tabulation), and \\\\x0c (unicode form feed).

-You've seen the different types of whitespace characters that can appear, but you mainly need to concern yourself with " ", \\\\t, and \\\\n.
+You’ve seen the different types of whitespace characters that can appear, but you mainly need to concern yourself with " ", \\\\t, and \\\\n.

 **Logical Lines of Code**

 Whitespace is used to denote the end of a logical line of code.
-In Python, a logical line of code's end (a statement or a definition) is marked by a \\\\n.
+In Python, a logical line of code’s end (a statement or a definition) is marked by a \\\\n.

     >>> first = "WebDevHub"
      >>> second = "School"